({{search.Data.length}} results)

 The Varnhem Monastery flourished in the Middle Ages

-The Cistercian brothers came to Varnhem in 1150.
-The fertile site on the western slope of the Billingen plateau was ideal with its access to timber, rock and fresh water.
-The brothers built a small monastic town and excavations have revealed an advanced water and sewer system that probably included channels for heating and ventilation.
-At the end of the 1200s the monastery church was the largest sacred building in Sweden and the operations flourished for several centuries more.
-The reformation in the 1500s closed the monastery and the church was abandoned.
+The Cistercian monks arrived in Varnhem in 1150.
+The fertile location on the western slope of Billingen was ideal with access to timber, stone, and drinking water.
+The monks built a small monastery town, and excavations have revealed an advanced water and sewage system that likely included channels for both heating and ventilation.
+By the late 1200s, the monastery church was the largest sacred building in Sweden, and the activity flourished for several centuries.
+The Reformation in the 1500s closed the monastery, and the church was abandoned.

-A hundred years later Count Magnus Gabriel de la Gardie paid for a restoration and it is thanks to him that the edifice is in good shape today.
+A hundred years later, Count Magnus Gabriel de la Gardie funded a restoration, and it is thanks to him that the building is in good condition today.
 However, the monastery was left to decay until excavations began in the 1920s.
-The monastic life is well documented and the museum next to the church holds a number of interesting objects from the first excavations.
-The handsome Varnhem Church is the burial church for the Erik royal family (11/1200s).
-Stockholm's founder, regent Birger Jarl lies here, as do the church's 'saviour', Count Magnus Gabriel de la Gardie and his wife, the Princess Maria Eufrosyne.
+Monastic life is well-documented, and in the museum next to the church, there are several interesting artifacts from the initial excavations.
+The magnificent monastery church is the burial place for Erik's royal family (11th/12th century).
+Here lie the founder of Stockholm, Regent Birger jarl, as well as the church's "savior," Count Magnus Gabriel de la Gardie, and his wife Princess Maria Eufrosyne.

 Church, knowledge - and culture

-The name Skara is probably derived from the Swedish 'skåra, skarv' meaning roughly cut, seam or joint.
-Most probable is that the natural junction where the roads met and where the town grew lent its name.
-What is certain is that Skara was an important trade and meeting place more than one 1000 years ago.
-It grew quickly, shaped by the church, education and culture.
-Today's city is perhaps a bit calmer than the medieval one, but its living heritage is cared for and the Skara residents are proud to tread historic ground.
-Old and new, city and country meet in this place and the centrally located Cathedral still provides the city with a profile of its own.
+The name Skara likely originates from the Swedish word 'skåra/skarv,' which means a deep cut, seam, or joint.
+Most likely, it is the natural hub where roads met and the city emerged that gave it its name.
+What we do know is that Skara was an important trading and meeting place over 1000 years ago.
+The city grew rapidly, shaped by the church, education, and culture.
+Today's city may be a bit quieter than the medieval one, but its living heritage is cherished, and the people of Skara are proud to live on historic ground.
+Old and new, city and countryside meet at this place, and the centrally located cathedral still gives the city its unique silhouette.